stratosphererl/stratosphere/stats/README.md

 This folder is broken up into:

 - `../config`: contains environment variables, database, and sql files
+- `../cron`: contains scripts to update stats db at regular intervals
 - `../routers`: contains the routers of the service's api
 - `../schemas`: contains the schemas for your data
 - `../services`: contains the business logic of your service